ZeroHackz/Redirect-Blocker/README.md

 ### Refactor onCreated and onUpdated: Simplify with early returns, helper functions, and replace setInterval with chrome.webNavigation.onCommitted.

+### Decouple All Tabs Mode: Separate All Tabs Mode logic from tab activation.

 ###### Updated by ZeroHackz
 ---------------
 # Redirect Blocker